 Our Forest Days model is an engaging, STEM-based outdoor learning program for public school children and their teachers.
 An ERAFANS facilitator works closely with teachers to lead weekly outdoor experiences directly with children on the school grounds or nearby park.

 This approach builds in professional development through modeling and allows teachers to learn useful strategies to build on related content in their curriculum.
 Teachers gain firsthand knowledge about how curriculum standards are met through outdoor experiences, including STEM-STEAM concepts, social-emotional development, language and literacy, physical skills, and content standards such as science, math, social studies, and creative arts.
 Not least of all, participants cultivate environmental literacy, which encourages care for the Earth and one another.

 As a result of the Forest Days program, children experience gains in academic outcomes and increased learner engagement.
 They also benefit from improved physical fitness and overall mental wellbeing.
 Participating teachers become more confident and equipped to continue Forest Days on their own as they cultivate their school's culture towards outdoor learning.
 School faculty, families, and the local community all benefit from the positive outcomes of Forest Days!

 Unlike most American nature or forest preschools that are private programs, Forest Days branches out to a diverse population of children in urban and rural areas alike.
+We partner with sites in Title one schools/centers in Baltimore, MD, Philadelphia, PA and Falls Church, VA.
 We work closely with public school teachers and administrators to craft a weekly outdoor learning program that works with the nuanced needs of the school community.